Rapid-Application-Development-JS/Pointer/README.md

 # Pointer
 Module provides W3C Pointer Events for handling user input.
 Pointer events are modeled after traditional mouse events, except they use the abstract concept of a pointer to apply across all user input modalities, including mouse, touch, and pen.
 Use pointer events to create a seamless user experience across user input methods by writing to a single set of events that work across hardware capabilities.

+**Note:** Pointer work only with one touch.
+Multitouch mode does not supported yet.
+If user make multitouch gesture - first point will be processed, others will be skipped.

 ##Initialization
 ```javascript
 var $div = document.querySelector('#pointer');